Coming of Age Day: Child roles as preparation for adult roles

-Since aristocratic children between the ages of 10 and 20 took part in genpuku in order to assume adult status and responsibilities, the role of the aristocratic child was to prepare for adult life.
+Since aristocratic children between the ages of 10 and 20 took part in in order to assume adult status and responsibilities, the role of the aristocratic child was to prepare for adult life.
 For both male and female children, studies in the Heian period began between ages three and four, usually under the supervision of a wet nurse and perhaps her husband.
 Children of these ages were taught about key court ceremonies, Buddhist doctrine, and proper ethics.
 At the age of seven they moved on to more formal learning, specifically studying the skills needed to navigate court life and to succeed in court positions.
 Skills included, but were by no means limited to, handwriting and calligraphy, and were mainly an education requirement for male children; however, the education of girls was important as well.
 The ultimate goal of children, whether they were male or female, was to successfully carry on their family's tradition and reputation.
 Proper education for girls was tied to successful or advantageous marriage, or their future ability to maintain a wealthy patron within the court.